 There Will Be No Lace is a story about 19th century motherhood and adoption.
-It can either be read online, or there’s an audio version (my first!), and it will be accompanied later in the week by an author Q&A that goes through some of the background and the writing process.
+It can either be read online, or there’s an audio version (my first!), and it’s accompanied by an author Q&A in which I answer five questions about the background to the story and my writing process.

 Massive thanks to editor Ingrid Jendrzejewski for her time and advice.